skybert/skybert-net/src/craftsmanship/mean-load-testing.md

-title: The world is mean, let your load test be mean too
+title: The World is Mean, So Your Load Tests Must Be Meaner
 date: 2025-02-11
 category: craftsmanship
 tags: craftsmanship, testing, unix